GHK-Cu mastery course

 Loren Pickart (1938-2023) was studying protein synthesis in human liver tissue for his doctoral dissertation at UCSF.
 His research question was simple but profound: why does liver tissue from older people behave differently than liver tissue from younger people?

-fibrinogen: a liver-produced protein essential for blood clotting. elevated levels are associated with cardiovascular disease, chronic inflammation, and aging. it's now considered an independent risk factor for heart disease.
+fibrinogen: a liver-produced protein essential for blood clotting.
+Elevated levels are associated with cardiovascular disease, chronic inflammation, and aging.
+It's now considered an independent risk factor for heart disease.

 Young Serum, Old Cells